liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

 *TODO* serves as a nice reminder to come back here after creating the Screenlet class.

 Great!
-With the exception of the *TODO* in `onItemClick`, you're done with the Get Guestbooks Screenlet's View.
+With the exception of the *TODO* in `onItemClick`, you're done with Get Guestbooks Screenlet's View.
 You're almost ready to write the Screenlet's server call.
-Because Screenlets use the Mobile SDK to make server calls, however, you must first learn how Mobile SDK calls work.
+Because Screenlets use the Mobile SDK to make server calls, you must first learn how Mobile SDK calls work.
 This is shown next.